-You have a money website that you want to drive traffic to?
+Do you have a money site that you want to drive traffic to?
 Creating a Private Blog Network will give you the ranking boost you need.

 This post is a step by step guide on how to find domains.
 Good quality domains are not easy to find; this is why you must take your time when searching for them.